HectorRicardo/simple-music-app/README.md

 # Simple Music App

-Educational Android app that demonstrates how to implement a complete, fully-fledged architecture for a small music player using the Android Media APIs.
+Educational Android app that demonstrates how to implement a complete, fully fledged architecture for a small music player using the Android Media APIs.

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
 This is because I want the focus to be on the app's architecture.